KR34T1V/solana-bot/reference/prompts/prompt_outoftheloop.md

 # Out of the loop
 ## Understand the codebase
 work through my codebase, understand the structure, the entrypoint, config & reference brief & todo list.
+Do not write any code, just understand the codebase.

 ### Specifics
 - Understand the architecture